AibaAmine/my-accountant/API_DOCUMENTATION.md

 **Key Features:**

+- **Unified Endpoint**: One endpoint (`/profiles/me/`) for all user types - no need to know the user type in advance
+- **Automatic Detection**: The API automatically detects the user type and returns the appropriate profile
 - **Automatic Profile Creation**: Profiles are created automatically via Django signals when users register
-- **Role-Based Access**: Each user type can only access their corresponding profile endpoint
-- **Service Integration**: Accountant and Client profiles include an `all_services` field showing all active services created by the user
+- **Service Integration**: Accountant and Client profiles include an `all_services` field showing all active services created by the user (Academic profiles do not have services)
 - **Multiple File Attachments**: Profiles support multiple file uploads using the `upload_files` field with form-data
 - **File Downloads**: All attachment files are directly downloadable via their URL paths
 - **File Metadata**: Each attachment includes filename, size, upload timestamp, and unique ID